 -

-Peer-to-peer content distribution, eliminating the need for additional infrastructure.
+Peer-to-peer content distribution eliminates the need for additional infrastructure.

 -

-Support for updates within official repositories of five major Linux distributions.
+Support for updates within the official repositories of the five major Linux distributions.

 If a user manually adds a third-party repository, OneSite will not automatically detect or manage updates from it.
-Updates for third-party repositories must be handled outside of OneSite’s patching capabilities for Linux.
+Updates for third-party repositories must be handled outside of patching capabilities of OneSite for Linux.

 By focusing on official repositories, OneSite leverages the vetting processes of each Linux distribution to ensure updates are stable and compatible.
 This minimizes risks associated with unverified third-party updates.